 Watchdog is a sub process of Pgpool-II to add high availability.
-Watchdog is used to resolve the single point of failure by coordinating multiple pgpool-II nodes.
-The watchdog was first introduced in pgpool-II V3.2 and is significantly enhanced in pgpool-II V3.5, to ensure the presence of a quorum at all time.
+Watchdog is used to resolve the single point of failure by coordinating multiple Pgpool-II nodes.
+The watchdog was first introduced in Pgpool-II V3.2 and is significantly enhanced in Pgpool-II V3.5, to ensure the presence of a quorum at all time.
 This new addition to watchdog makes it more fault tolerant and robust in handling and guarding against the split-brain syndrome and network partitioning.
-However to ensure the quorum mechanism properly works, the number of pgpool-II nodes must be odd in number and greater than or equal to 3.
+In addition, V3.7 introduced quorum failover (see Section 5.14.6) to reduce the false positives of PostgreSQL server failures.
+To ensure the quorum mechanism properly works, the number of Pgpool-II nodes must be odd in number and greater than or equal to 3.

 Watchdog coordinates multiple Pgpool-II nodes by exchanging information with each other.